North-East Lattice Paths Avoiding $k$ Collinear Points via Satisfiability: Results

 to encode that the path $B$ appears after the $i$th step when $s_i$ is true.
 Then we can enforce that the path $B$ appears somewhere in the GR($k$) walk by the clause $s_0\lor s_1\lor\dotsb\lor s_{n-1-\ell}$, which says that the subpath $B$ must start somewhere in the path.

 This encoding determined that the 188-step common subpath in our two 323-point GR(7) walks can be extended to GR(7) walks with up to 328 points, but no more.
 One of the 328-point GR(7) walks we found is visually shown in Figure~\ref{fig:328}.
+The binary sequence of steps in the walk is

 By definition, there are necessarily no lines passing through 7 points on this walk, but there are 196 lines passing through 6 points on the walk and these lines are also drawn in Figure~\ref{fig:328}.